Inner resources for self-awareness, transformation and understanding . . .

 Over time, you may become beset by emotions, harsh inner voices and the judgments of others.
 You may feel ashamed, guilty.
 You may find yourself caught in a web of troubles – self-loathing and depression, relationships and life patterns that feel like Groundhog Day.
 Perhaps you struggle with obsessional and/or unhelpful behavioural patterns, substance abuse or addictions to alcohol, sex or food; destructive relationship patterns.
 Or you may simply feel disconnected from life; perhaps a gnawing, constant feeling of dissatisfaction with the world you live in and how you live in it.
 You may have been told that you “ill” in some way.
 You’ve received a pronouncement from an “expert” that you are a “….”.
 You can fill in the blanks.

-If this “true self” is largely unconscious, how to I make it conscious?
+If this “true self” is largely unconscious, how do I make it conscious?

 After many years of searching and struggling with similar thoughts, it was suggested to me to read the work of Carl Jung.
-In the course of his work, Dr Jung came to see that the answers to our perceived “problems” and “neuroses” are within each of us, and that for him, and subsequently many others, the way to access the answers is by working with our DREAMS.
-What are perceived, as our problems are actually our psyche or unconscious trying to help us discover who we really are; what it means to be truly ourselves and how to live in the world as ONESELF.
+In the course of his work, Dr Jung came to see that the answers to our perceived “problems” and “neuroses” are within each of us.
+For Jung, and subsequently many others, the way to access the answers is by working with our DREAMS.
+Undesirable personality traits that are perceived as our “problems”, are actually our psyche or unconscious trying to help us discover who we really are; what it means to be truly ourselves and how to live in the world as ONESELF.

 This journey is completely “personal”.
-While one or more methods of counselling may be used, how it plays out is entirely centered on the individual.
+While one or more methods of counseling may be used, how it plays out is entirely centered on the individual.
 In other words, the inner self is the guide.
-My task as your counsellor is to guide and facilitate you on the journey of self discovery.
+My task as your counselor is to trust the nightly dreams and guide and facilitate you on a journey of self-discovery.